ashnchiquita/BNMO-Tubes-Alstrukdat/README.md

 - If you use Windows-based OS, you must install GNU Compiler (GCC) and set the PATH.
 - If you use UNIX-based OS, you can compile the program directly (see instructions below).

-## How To Compile Program?
+## How To Compile This Program?

 1. Clone this repository
 2. If you want to edit the configuration file, it is inside `config/config.txt`
-3. If you want to compile this program on Linux, type this inside your terminal `gcc main.c ./adt/Wordmachine/wordmachine.c ./adt/Charmachine/charmachine.c ./adt/Time/time.c ./adt/Point/point.c ./adt/Config/config.c ./adt/Prioqueue/prioqueue.c ./adt/Stack/stack.c ./adt/Notifikasi/notif.c ./adt/Commands/commands.c ./adt/Simulator/simulator.c ./adt/Matrix/matrix.c ./adt/Makanan/makanan.c ./adt/Tree/tree.c ./adt/Kulkas/kulkas.c ./adt/Tree/tree_ext.c ./adt/Set/set.c  -o driver -lm`
+3. If you want to compile this program on Linux, type this inside your terminal `gcc main.c ./adt/Wordmachine/wordmachine.c ./adt/Charmachine/charmachine.c ./adt/Time/time.c ./adt/Point/point.c ./adt/Config/config.c ./adt/Prioqueue/prioqueue.c ./adt/Stack/stack.c ./adt/Notifikasi/notif.c ./adt/Commands/commands.c ./adt/Simulator/simulator.c ./adt/Matrix/matrix.c ./adt/Makanan/makanan.c ./adt/Tree/tree.c ./adt/Kulkas/kulkas.c ./adt/Tree/tree_ext.c ./adt/Set/set.c  -o main -lm`

-## How To Run Program?
+## How To Run This Program?
 After compiling, you can run the program by running the executable file.
-Type `./driver` inside your terminal and have fun playing BNMO Cooking Game Simulator!
+Type `./main` inside your terminal and have fun playing BNMO Cooking Game Simulator!

 ## Finished Features